Osaka Protocol Price Hits $0.0000 (OSAK)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-It is usually not possible to purchase alternative cryptocurrencies such as Osaka Protocol directly using US dollars.
-Investors seeking to trade Osaka Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Osaka Protocol directly using U.S. dollars.
+Investors seeking to acquire Osaka Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Osaka Protocol using one of the exchanges listed above.

 Receive News & Updates for Osaka Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Osaka Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.